 A number of open source accessibility toolbars are available to help you set how you want to view web pages.
 Please note that these are third party tools and SFC has no responsibility or control over them.

-If you experience any problems with older browsers we advise you to upgrade to the most recent version of your chosen browser (they are all free upgrades).
+We advise you to upgrade to the most recent version of your chosen browser (they are all free upgrades).

 Apple Mac users: